SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 Click “OK” and Geneious Prime will perform the “Annotate with FIMS/LIMS Data” function on the selected documents.

-If the function is successful, updated FIMS and LIMS data (such as taxonomy, primers, LIMS workflows) should now be associated with the selected assembly or sequence files.
+If the function is successful, updated FIMS and LIMS data (such as taxonomy, primers, LIMS workflows) should now be associated with the selected contig or sequence files.

 Annotate with FIMS/LIMS Data: Option 2: Annotating with Cycle Sequencing Plate/materialSampleID